-Global Positioning System / Global Navigation Satellite System geographical location of your radio.
+The Global Navigation Satellite System (GNSS) in the radio uses information from the Global Positioning System (GPS) to determine the approximate geographical location of your radio.
 The geographical location is expressed as latitude and longitude or Military Grid Reference System (MGRS) format per request from customers.